FlaviuNistor/FlaviuNistor/README.md

 - 👋 Hi, I’m @FlaviuNistor
-- 👀 I’m interested in programming in general
+- 👀 I’m interested in programming in general and everything related to embedded systems

 <!---
 FlaviuNistor/FlaviuNistor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.